MehDi-ME1/Learning/C&C++/malloc_free/README.md

 But open for developments.

-###Core Concepts
+### Core Concepts
 **Core concept for implement this functions** are bellow:
 - A static array is considered role as heap memory.
 - A structure header block shows the memory situation.
 - Blocks are related through linked list.
 - Memory management is done by arithmic calculation on array.

-###implementation
+### Implementation
-you only need a gcc compiler. it is not OS dependent. compile and run.
+You only need a gcc compiler.
+It is not OS dependent.
+Compile and run.